victorlaiyeeteng/tp/docs/UserGuide.md

 `New friend added: NAME, PHONE_NUMBER, EMAIL, ADDRESS`

 Unsuccessful Output:

+- Non-unique person added (by their name or email): `This friend already exists in the FriendBook.
+Friend's name and email must be unique.
+Friend's names are case insensitive ('John' and 'john' are the same name).`

 - Invalid command: `Invalid command.` + help message with list of all commands